 Unfortunately, many adults tend to make writing unenjoyable for kids.
 They assign unrealistic tasks that are almost impossible to complete in the time allowed.
 Or they focus so much on structure and grammar that they take all of the fun out of the creation process.

-To help your child keep their writing skills sharp (while they’re having fun), here are nine kid-friendly writing activities to do at home.
+To help your child keep their writing skills sharp (while having fun), here are nine kid-friendly writing activities to do at home.
 To make it easier for you to enjoy writing together, each of these activities are:

 - Easy to prepare.
 You won’t be spending hours trying to get ready for the activity.